PSPDFKit/Appcelerator-iOS/README.md

 # PSPDFKit for iOS Appcelerator Bindings

 PSPDFKit - The Leading Mobile PDF Framework for iOS and Android.
-PSPDFKit 9.2 for iOS needs at least Xcode 11.3.1 or higher and supports iOS 11 ([read more](https://pspdfkit.com/guides/ios/current/announcements/version-support/)).
+PSPDFKit 9.2.1 for iOS needs at least Xcode 11.3.1 or higher and supports iOS 11 ([read more](https://pspdfkit.com/guides/ios/current/announcements/version-support/)).

 ## Getting Started Step by Step Guide

 > **Note:** Read the [Alloy](#alloy) section before building the module if you're using the Alloy framework.

-This uses the Appcelerator CLI, not Appcelerator Studio, and assumes Xcode 11.3 is installed as default.
+This uses the Appcelerator CLI, not Appcelerator Studio, and assumes Xcode 11.3.1 is installed as default.

-#### Configuring the environment
+#### Configuring the Environment

 First, let’s make sure our dependencies are installed.